-5. The factor arrived at for each team member as a result of the peer evaluation will be applied to the group work in this course.
+5. The factor arrived at for each team member because of the peer evaluation will be applied to the group work in this course.

 6. TREAT THIS EVALUATION SERIOUSLY.

 7. MAKE SURE THAT THE FEES PAID ADD TO \$600 GROUP SIZE.